 Give councils, precincts, and enterprise stakeholders a cleaner operating view now, then expand into optimisation and settlement later as the commercial offer matures.

 The right first step is branded monitoring, reporting, and operational visibility.
-That gives partner teams something useful and honest immediately, while leaving room for deeper optimisation later.
+That gives partner teams something useful and honest immediately, while leaving room for later optimisation only after the next layer is ready.

 Customer-facing visibility, system status, and reporting can start before any trading layer goes live.